-STATEMENT BY DIRECTORS (PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT 2016)
+STATEMENT BY DIRECTORS

+(PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT 2016)

-We, DR. POH SOON SIM and H'NG BOON HARNG, being two of the directors of IRIS CORPORATION BERHAD, do hereby state that in the opinion of the directors, the accompanying financial statements set out on pages 57 to 143 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 March 2024 and of their financial performance and cash flows for the financial year then ended.
+We, DR. POH SOON SIM and H'NG BOON HARNG, being two of the directors of IRIS CORPORATION BERHAD, do hereby state that in the opinion of the directors, the accompanying financial statements set out on pages 68 to 154 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the ed.

+requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Gro and of the Company as at 31 March 2025 and of their financial performance and cash flows for the financial year then end

 Signed on behalf of the Board of Directors in accordance with a resolution of the directors:

 DR. POH SOON SIM Director

 H'NG BOON HARNG Director

+Kuala Lumpur